genevate/style_guides/programming/languages/ruby.md

 ## Breaks

-* The obvious use for breaks are to exit quickly out of a loop once a particular condition is met but they can also be used to return a value.
-Example: `break "Example Message" if some_value == 'found'`
+* The obvious use for breaks are to exit quickly out of a loop once a particular condition is met but they can also be used to return a value:

+        break "Example Message" if some_value == "found"

 ## Control Flow